creativeslice/goldenegg-public/README.md

 This directory holds the reusable components that make up the site.
 Components are meant to wholly contain the functionality for a piece of website functionality.
 A component can consist of any combination of or potentially multiple of each:

-1. A PHP file, eg: `component_name.php`
+1. A PHP file, eg: `componentName.php`
-1. A JavaScript file, eg: `component_name.js`
+1. A JavaScript file, eg: `componentName.js`
-1. A CSS file, eg: `component_name.css`
+1. A CSS file, eg: `componentName.scss`

-The example files above would be contained in: `/components/component_name/`.
+The example files above would be contained in: `/components/componentName/`.

 ### /components_OFF